Our Collection (includes Libby and Zip Books)

 No app?
-You can also use Libby right in your web browser, no app downloads needed: just click here and follow the prompts.
+You can also use Libby right in your web browser, no app downloads are needed: just click here and follow the prompts.

 *Please note that some Plumas and Sierra County zip codes may not automatically find "Plumas Library" when you search for the Library system during set-up.
 Please type "Plumas" instead, and then click on the matching Library called "NorthNet Library System - Plumas County Library."*

 Ever wonder why you moved down on the holds list and your wait time just got longer?
 Our Overdrive collection comes from two sources: the first source consists of items bought by the consortium that are shared equally with every library system.
 The second source consists of items bought by a specific library system and then shared.
-When a library system buys items, their patrons get automatic priority on the holds list.
+When a library system buys items, its patrons get automatic priority on the holds list.
 Unfortunately, this will bump you further down the list.
-But this also works in reverse—items bought by our library system means you as Plumas and Sierra County patrons get first priority for those items.
-We apologize for the inconvenience and longer wait times this may cause, but it gives us access to a lot more items we wouldn’t otherwise be able to offer.
+But this also works in reverse—items bought by our library system mean you as Plumas and Sierra County patrons get priority for those items.
+We apologize for the inconvenience and long wait times this may cause, but it gives us access to a lot more items we wouldn’t otherwise be able to offer.

-Reciprocal Lending Agreement (Sept 28 2022): Plumas County Library is part of the NorthNet Library System (NLS).
+Reciprocal Lending Agreement (Sept 28, 2022): Plumas County Library is part of the NorthNet Library System (NLS).
 While the Library buys items individually, most of the Libby collection is a shared collection with other California libraries that are part of NLS.
 We now have an agreement between NLS and the other library systems MARINet and Peninsula Library System (PLS) to expand our collection under the Reciprocal Lending Agreement.
 Each system has thousands of unique titles the other systems don’t have.
 Using your Plumas/Sierra County Library Card, you now have access to most of these additional items.
-However, for MARINet and PLS items, you will only be able to access them when they are currently available for check out.
+However, for MARINet and PLS items, you will only be able to access them when they are currently available for checkout.
 Please click here for a step-by-step guide on how to add extra library systems to your Libby account, or use the Guide to Using Libby.

 The OverDrive app will stop working by the end of April 2023 and you will be required to switch to the Libby app at that time.